Xarthisius/python-logstash-async/README.rst

     Timeout in seconds for TCP connections (default: 5.0)

 QUEUE_CHECK_INTERVAL
-    Interval in seconds to check the internal queue for new messages to be cached in the database (default: 2.0)
+    Interval in seconds to check the internal queue for new messages (default: 0.2)

-QUEUED_EVENTS_FLUSH_INTERVAL
-    Interval in seconds to send cached events from the database to Logstash (default 10.0)

-QUEUED_EVENTS_FLUSH_COUNT
-    Count of cached events to send cached events from the database to Logstash; events are sent to Logstash whenever `QUEUED_EVENTS_FLUSH_COUNT` or `QUEUED_EVENTS_FLUSH_INTERVAL` is reached,
-    whatever happens first (default 50)
+TIMEOUT_SENDING_MESSAGES_AT_TERMINATION
+    When the program terminates, any remaining log messages are still send to logstash.
+This constant defines for how many seconds the handler can still send messages before terminating (default: 2.0)

 Example Logstash Configuration